PinokioPartyGame/Pinokio/SECURITY.md

 No, we do not collect personal information from users

 Do you collect some other data about users?
-Yes, we collect data about purchase history.
+No, we only using data collected by google play containing payment history.

 Does your app send emails or newsletters to users?
 No